NHorward/DataVisualisation/README.md

 Appearance: A.2 Interactive

 ### Results
-The result is a Processing program that tracks the movements of my mouse and visualises it, as displayed below.
+The result is a Processing program that tracks mouse movements and visualises it, as displayed below.

 ![An example of the Mouse-O-Meter](Images/MouseMeter.png)